 A: A nuisance alligator is an individual alligator that has become a significant public safety risk.
 This typically occurs when an alligator has been fed and has lost its inherent fear of people.

 Q: What happens when the POA gets a call about an alligator sighting?

-A: The Daniel Island POA calls their alligator consultant who is a 25 year alligator specialist and former South Carolina Department of Natural Resources (SCDNR) reserve officer.
-Based on SCDNR’s and the National Wildlife Control Training Program, the alligator specialist evaluates and tests the alligator.
+A: The Daniel Island POA calls their alligator consultant who is a second-generation alligator specialist and has managed the alligator population at Daniel Island for 10+ years.
+Based on SCDNR and the National Wildlife Control Training Program, the alligator specialist evaluates and tests the alligator.
 During the evaluation process, the specialist will go through a series of tests to see if the alligator is threatening/aggressive.

 Q: What happens after the evaluation?

 A: If the specialist deems the alligator non-threatening, the alligator is left alone.
 If the specialist deems the alligator threatening, the alligator will be properly removed according to SCDNR’s rules and regulations.
 Not all alligators have to be removed.

 Q: Why do you have to remove an aggressive/threatening alligator?

 A: The POA follows Federal and State guidelines for the removal of tested, aggressive alligators for public safety.